project-meucci/thimm.github.io/docs/Tasting Terroir/Changing-the-messy-middle-of-the-food-system.md

 ---
-title: Changing the "Messy Middle" of the Food System
+title: Changing The Messy Middle Of The Food System
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Tasting Terroir  (2022-09-29)